archived-wsreis/btc-cli-tdd/README.md

 # btc-cli-tdd

-> A CLI to convert Bitcoin to any currency provided.
+A CLI to convert Bitcoin to any currency provided.

-Want to learn how to create your own CLI?
-[Check this course about JS with TDD](https://www.udemy.com/js-com-tdd-na-pratica/?couponCode=GITHUB_LINK)

 ### Installing